Home > Corrections Academy

 The SUNY Canton Corrections Academy is offered every summer in conjunction with the St. Lawrence County Sheriff’s Office and follows the New York State Division of Criminal Justice Services (DCJS) approved guidelines.
 The SUNY Canton Corrections Academy is open to individuals who have been hired by the St. Lawrence County Sheriff’s Office and other surrounding county agencies, as well as all SUNY students who meet the eligibility guidelines.
 Completion of the academy as a student will provide you with 2 years of pre-certification eligibility for employment with county corrections within the state of New York.
 In order to become fully employed as a county corrections officer one must successfully complete and pass the NYS civil service exam.

 - Enrollment at a SUNY school (first priority provided to SUNY Canton students)

 - At least 18 years of age

-The academy is held on the SUNY Canton campus and all coursework will be completed in Wicks Halls in the classroom associated with University Police.
+The academy is held on the SUNY Canton campus and all coursework will be completed in Cook Hall.
 Sign up early because space is limited.

 - Black BDU pants